-This type of memorial is only allowed in section 10 of the cemetery and in older sections where full memorial sets already exist.
+For new graves, this type of memorial is allowed in section 10 and the Muslim section of the cemetery as well as older sections where full memorial sets already exist.

 The maximum permitted overall size for a full set memorial is normally dictated by the existing grave space and dependant where the grave is located within the cemetery.